-9 Brands Like Céline To Shop If You Miss The Phoebe Philo Era Already
+9 Brands To Shop If You Miss Phoebe Philo's Céline

 This fall marked Hedi Slimane’s debut as creative director of Celine, and along with the new accent-less logo came an entirely new look.
 (Well, a new look for Celine.)
 Slimane’s inaugural Celine collection was a showcase of his signature aesthetic: glam rock, ’80s-inspired, lots of black.
 It echoed the designer’s past work at Saint Laurent and Dior Homme — a stark contrast to the modern, minimalist-meets-artful elegance Phoebe Philo established during her 10 year tenure as the brand's creative director.
 The change has left many fans searching for brands like Céline (accent included) to fill the gap.